liuqx315/Multiscale-pattern/doc/guide/source/Mathematics.rst

 solution of a low-dimensional least-squares solution to construct the nonlinear update.
 For details on how this iteration is performed, we refer the reader to the reference [WN2011]_.

+Finally, if the user specifies that :math:`f_I(t,y)` depends linearly on :math:`y` (via a call to :c:func:`ARKodeSetLinear()`, or the *LINEAR* argument to :f:func:`FARKSETIIN()`), and if the Newton-based nonlinear solver is chosen, then the problem :eq:`Residual` will be solved using only a single Newton iteration.
+In this case, an additional argument to the respective function denotes whether this Jacobian is time-dependent or not, indicating whether the Jacobian or preconditioner needs to be recomputed at each step.

 The optimal solver (Newton vs fixed-point) is highly problem-dependent.
 Since fixed-point solvers do not require